leesai-0512/mppi_tutorial/README.md

   # MPPI Tutorial
   This repository provides lecture materials, example code, and tutorial videos for a **3-session introduction to Model Predictive Path Integral (MPPI) control**.
-  The tutorial is designed for an undergraduate/graduate mobile robotics course.
+  The tutorial is designed for an graduate mobile robotics course.

   ---